So today I was scratching my head for good three hours over Django REST Framework.

-It’s painful experience, but I have to sacrifice prototyping speed for long term scalability of the project.
+It’s a painful experience, but I have to sacrifice prototyping speed for the long term scalability of the project.

 Furthermore, once I finish my first Django web application, then I will be able to create anything I want in the future.

-That’s basic value proposition of Django framework – promise and hope, that once I overcome the steep barrier of entry, it will give me new powers and open new possibilities.
+That’s the basic value proposition of the Django framework – promise and hope, that once I overcome the steep barrier of entry, it will give me new powers and open new possibilities.

 To end this article, I should say something more about my failed side project.